ResMed AirCurve 10 ASV Review: Is it the Machine To Help You?

 As I mentioned in the introduction, the ResMed AirCurve 10 ASV is a specialized BiPAP (bilevel positive airway pressure) machine designed specifically for treating central sleep apnea, Cheyne-Stokes respiration, and complex sleep apnea syndrome.

 Unlike traditional CPAP or BiPAP machines, which deliver fixed or manually adjusted pressure, ASV technology automatically adapts to your unique breathing patterns in real-time.
-It’s smart but it comes at a price.
+Research shows that ASV can reduce the apnea-hypopnea index (AHI) from an average of 47 events per hour to just 7 events per hour in patients with central sleep apnea.¹ It’s smart, but it comes at a price.

 Who Is It For?